gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Implementation Plan

-- For a library-producing plugin:
+- For a component-producing plugin:
-    - Inspect any declared rules that take the created binary type as input, and produce Task instances via a `CollectionBuilder<Task> parameter.
+    - Inspect any declared rules that take the created binary type as input, and produce Task instances via a `CollectionBuilder<Task>` parameter.
 - The task-creation rule will be executed for each binary when closing the TaskContainer.
 - Document in the user guide how to define a component, binaries and tasks for a custom model.
 Include some samples.